 We refer to the Share Purchase Agreement dated November 11, 2015 as amended by the Amendment Agreements dated October 31, 2016, December 5, 2016 and [the date of this third amendment agreement to be inserted] (“Agreement”) executed amongst Sindicatum Solar Energy Gujarat Private Limited (formerly AES Solar Energy Gujarat Private Limited) (“Company”), AES Solar Energy Holdings Mauritius Private Limited, Silver Ridge Power B.V. (collectively, the “Sellers”), Sindicatum Captive Energy Singapore Pte.
 Limited (“Acquirer”) and Sindicatum Renewable Energy Company Pte.
 Limited (“Acquirer Nominee”).

-Pursuant to Clause 3.5.2 of the Agreement, we the undersigned hereby confirm, declare and certify to each other that, as of the date hereof, each of the Balance Sale Shares Conditions Precedent specified in Clause 3.4.3 of the Agreement required to be fulfilled by us has been satisfied or waived by the other Party in accordance with the Agreement.
-Enclose please find documents evidencing such compliance.
+Pursuant to Clause 3.5.2 of the Agreement, we the undersigned hereby confirm, declare and certify to each other that, as of the date hereof, each of the Balance Sale Shares Conditions Precedent specified in Clause 3.4.3 of the Agreement required to be fulfilled by us ceases to be applicable and accordingly, has been deemed to be waived by the Sellers.

 Capitalized words and expressions used in this letter but not defined herein shall have the same meaning as assigned to them in the Agreement.